Manage Business Object Functions

 - Collections against type security and the underlying types/property categories

-If the validation is not successful, the client is notified of all failed validations and it’s written to the business object log or system log at the same time.
+If the validation is not successful, the client is notified of all failed validations, and the information is written to both the business object log and the system log simultaneously.